-Starting January 26th, you can join an online book discussion and meet Odyssey students and staff!
+Coming this fall, you can join book discussions and meet Odyssey students and staff!
 Scroll down for more information and a schedule of which books will be covered during each session.

 Tuesday Morning Booktalks (TMB) is a UW-Madison outreach class led by Odyssey Co-Director/Founder Emily Auerbach for over three decades at the Madison Public Library.
 Online TMB discussions began in the summer of 2020 during the pandemic and following the death of George Floyd.
 As a way not only to increase multicultural understanding but also to take action, we made the decision to focus this year on works by Black, Indigenous, and other People of Color and to offer the program free as a benefit for the UW Odyssey Project.
 Money raised from discussions in 2020 has already helped more families of color break a cycle of generational poverty, find their voices, and pursue their educational dreams.
 Together in the summer and fall of 2020, Emily, Odyssey students, and community members discussed Tayari Jones’s An American Marriage, Tommy Orange’s There There, Colson Whitehead’s The Nickel Boys, John Lewis’s Walking with the Wind: A Memoir of the Movement, and Maya Angelou’s I Know Why the Caged Bird Sings.
 Books change lives.
 Keep reading for 2021 book choices.